Tokachi (train)

-The Tokachi (とかち) is a limited express train service between and via the Hakodate and Nemuro Main Lines in Hokkaido, Japan, operated by Hokkaido Railway Company (JR Hokkaido).
+The Tokachi (とかち) is a limited express train service between and via the Hakodate, Sekishō and Nemuro Main Lines in Hokkaido, Japan, operated by Hokkaido Railway Company (JR Hokkaido).
 As of November 2013, there are five trains per day running in both directions, with the fastest journey taking 2 hours 25 minutes (Super Tokachi 4).

 Stops

 Trains stop at the following stations: